Wondering why play hockey, apart for the fun of it?

 Dangers - are the benefits worth it?
 Should you or your kid play hockey?

-All those benefits are great, but you might still be worried for your kid.
+All those benefits are great, but, as a hockey mom, you might still be worried for your kid.

 Should he/she play hockey?
 Are the dangers too important?

 Let's have a look.

 First know that injuries have decreased significantly.
 Rules have changed and protective equipment has improved.